charliecloud - Man Page

 What is Charliecloud?

 Charliecloud uses Linux user namespaces to run containers with no privileged operations or daemons and minimal configuration changes on center resources.
-This simple approach avoids most security risks while maintaining access to the performance and functionality already on offer.
+This simple approach avoids most security risks while maintaining access to the performance and functionality supercomputers already offer.

 How Do I Learn More?